trias-project/alien-plants-belgium/src/dwc_mapping.md

 distribution <- raw_data
 ```

+Before we start mapping the distribution extensions, we focus on two terms: `occurrenceStatus` and  `eventDate`:

+This is because:

+1. Information on the occurrences is given for the **regions**, while date information is given for **Belgium** as a whole.
+Some transformations and clarifications are needed.
+2. Some species have two values for `occurrenceStatus` and `eventDate`, i.e. species with the degree of naturalisation (`raw_d_n`) of extinct (`Ext.`) or extinct/casual (`Ext./Cas.`).
+- Extinct: introduced taxa that once were naturalized (usually rather locally) but that have not been confirmed in recent times in their known localities.
+Only taxa that are certainly extinct are indicated as such.
+- Extinct/casual: Some of these extinct taxa are no longer considered as naturalized but still occur as casuals; such taxa are indicated as “Ext./Cas.” (for instance _Tragopogon porrifolius_).

+For these species, we include the occurrenceStatus **within** the specified time frame (`eventDate` = first - most recent observation) and **after** the last observation (`eventDate` = most recent observation - current date).
+The easiest way to do this is by:
+1. Cleaning presence information and date information in `raw_data`
+1. Creating a separate dataframe `occurrenceStatus_ALO` (ALO = after last observation)
+2. Map `occurrenceStatus` and `eventDate` from cleaned presence and date information in `distribution` (for `eventDate` = first - most recent observation)
+3. Map `occurrenceStatus` and `eventDate` from cleaned presence and date information in `occurrenceStatus_ALO` (for `eventDate` = most recent observation - current date)
+4. Bind both dataframes by row.
+5. Map the other Darwin Core terms in the distribution extension

+### Clean presence information: occurrenceStatus for regions and Belgium
-The checklist contains minimal presence information (`X`,`?` or `NA`) for the three regions in Belgium (Flanders, Wallonia and the Brussels-Capital Region).
+The checklist contains minimal presence information (`X`,`?` or `NA`) for the three regions in Belgium: Flanders, Wallonia and the Brussels-Capital Region, contained in `raw_presence_fl`, `raw_presence_wa` and `raw_presence_br` respectively.
+Information regarding the first/last recorded observation applies to the distribution in Belgium as a whole.
 Both national and regional information is required in the checklist.
-In the `distribution.csv`, we first provide the information on a national level for pathway, status and dates; followed by specific information for the regions.
+In the `distribution.csv`, we will first provide `occurrenceStatus` and `eventDate`` on a **national level**, followed by specific information for the **regions**.

-However, information regarding pathway, status, first and last recorded observation applies to the distribution in Belgium as a whole.
-It is impossible to extrapolate this information for the regions, unless the species is present in only one region.
+For this, we use the following principles:

-In this case, we can assume pathway, status and date relate to that region and so we can keep lines for Belgium and for the specific region populated for all DwC terms (see #45)
+1. When a species is present in _only one region_, we can assume `eventDate` relates to that specific region.
+In this case, we can keep lines for Belgium and for the specific region populated with these variables (see #45).
-When a species is present in more than one region, we decided to only provide occurrenceStatus for the regional information, and specify all other information regarding pathway and dates only for Belgium
+2. When a species is present in _more than one_ region, it is impossible to extrapolate the date information for the regions.
+In this case, we decided to provide `occurrenceStatus` for the regional information, and specify dates only for Belgium.
 Thus, we need to specify when a species is present in only one of the regions.

 We generate 4 new columns: `Flanders`, `Brussels`,`Wallonia` and `Belgium`.
-The content of these columns refers to the specific occurrence of a species on a regional or national level.
+The content of these columns refers to the specific presence status of a species on a regional or national level.
 `S` if present in a single region or in Belgium, `?` if presence uncertain, `NA` if absent and `M` if present in multiple regions.
 This should look like this: